se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 replaced, which can help you "modify" a frozen instance by making a new one.

-Dataclasses are a really great way to use OOP as data + actions (which is a really important usage) without having to write a learn/write a lot of boilerplate.
+Dataclasses are a really great way to use OOP as data + actions (which is a really important usage) without having to learn or write a lot of boilerplate.
 But you also get one more feature: dataclasses are a standard.
-Other third-party tools can detect them `using dataclasses.is_dataclass(...)`, and work with them.
+Other third-party tools can detect them using `dataclasses.is_dataclass(...)`, and work with them.
 The `rich` library can pretty-print their reprs.
 The `cattrs` library has tools to convert - you can get modularity and separation of concerns by building a `cattrs` converter separate from your dataclass.